Plyometric mechanics and physiology

 | III - Concentric | Shortening of agonist muscle fibers | Elastic energy released, alpha motor neurons trigger contraction |

-Shorter amortization = greater force output.
-If it’s too long, the stored energy dissipates and the reflex response is lost.
+A shorter amortization phase produces greater force output.
+If amortization is too long, stored energy dissipates and the reflex response is lost.

-Plyometric training follows similar principles to resistance training, with attention to:
+Plyometric training follows principles similar to resistance training.
+Key variables include:

-Progression (start low, build intensity and volume gradually)
+- Progression (start low, then build intensity and volume gradually)

 | Experience level | Volume (contacts per session) |